McCoy Graduate Hooding Ceremony

 Prior to awarding doctoral (Ph.D.) degrees, Texas State University performed a university-wide "hooding ceremony" for all masters degree candidates prior to the traditional Commencement ceremony.
 The ceremony was a smaller, more personal setting with faculty, family and friends.
 The graduate was recognized by reading a short bio and then a faculty member of their choosing placed the masters hood (academic regalia) on the graduate.
 When Texas State University began awarding doctoral degrees the hooding ceremony for masters degree students was eliminated.

 Not to let a great event fade away, McCoy College began hosting our own Hooding Ceremony for graduate business candidates in 2010.
 It is a wonderful, celebratory event that consistently gets great reviews from graduates, family and guests.
-If you are an MBA, MAcy, MSAIT or MSHRM student graduating in December you, your family, and friends are cordially invited to join us.
+If you are an MBA, MAcy, MSAIT or MSHRM student graduating in either May or August you, your family, and friends are cordially invited to join us.

 Texas State University LBJ Student Center